Maurice Podoloff: Biography

 In 1926, Podoloff opened the New Haven Arena on Grove Street in downtown New Haven with his father and two brothers.
 The Arena held over 4,000 people and hosted ice hockey, concerts, and circus events before it was demolished in 1974.

-A distinguished lawyer, he was of impeccable character and was instrumental in the development and success of professional basketball.
+A distinguished lawyer, he was of impeccable character and instrumental in professional basketball's development and success.
 On June 6, 1946, already serving as president of the American Hockey League, he was appointed president of the newly formed Basketball Association of America (BAA), becoming the first person to lead two professional leagues simultaneously.

 After BAA teams signed several of the best players in the National Basketball League, Podoloff negotiated a merger with the NBL to form the National Basketball Association, or NBA, in 1949.
 His great organizational and administrative skills were later regarded as the key factor that kept the league alive in its often stormy formative years.

 As president, Podoloff expanded the NBA to as many as 17 teams in three divisions and worked out a 557-game schedule.